Marine Studies Institute

 We are working to understand these challenges and expand the scientific, technical and legal know how to solve problems like biodiversity loss and food insecurity through a combination of cutting-edge research, education and leadership training.

-Sandy beaches in estuaries and bayes (BEBs) front and protect many coastal properties and infrastructures in the world.
-Many major cities have been built around estuaries.
+Sandy beaches in estuaries and bays (BEBs) protect many coastal properties and infrastructures of coastal communities around the world.

-The nature of estuarine beaches and their critical functions vary with distance from the mouth of the estuary, which is the source of wave and tidal energy, as well as often the dominant source of sand.
+The nature of estuarine beaches and their critical functions vary with distance from the mouth of the estuary, which is the source of wave and tidal energy, and often the dominant source of sand.
 Little research has been done in this field.

 We're investigating BEBs morphodynamics, evolution, and response to climate change as part of an expanding international consortium studying BEBs in Australia, New Zealand, Brazil, USA and Spain.